-12. The Council must contribute to the approved retirement fund, in respect of each permanent staff member, an amount equal to twenty-one comma seven per cent (21.7%) of the total pension contribution made by the permanent staff members.
+12. The Council must in respect of the contributions to the approved retirement fund, in respect of each permanent staff member, an amount equal to twenty-one comma seven per cent of the total pension contribution made by the permanent staff members.